Akira-bug/H3MA-Score-Keeper/README.md

 <hr>

 ### AWS Deployment
+I have deployed a public version of the software [here!](http://52.203.255.115:3000/matchtracker).
+An account system and login page are currently a work in progress, so everyone accessing the site shares the same database, and as such, the same scoreboard, fencers, matches etc.

 H3MA-Score-Keeper can be deployed to the AWS cloud manually by loosely following these steps:
-*Note: This guide just serves as a general outline on how I achieved my manual deployment.*
+*Note: This guide just serves as a general outline on how I achieved my manual deployment.
+I am definitely missing some intricate details somewhere...*

-1. Create an AWS account and login.
+1. Create an AWS account, login, launch two EC2 instances.

-   From the console, navigate to EC2 and launch an instance that will host the Node.js server and React application.
+   - From the console, navigate to EC2 and launch an instance that will host the front-end React application and Node.js server.
+Launch one additional EC2 instance that hosts the analysis functionality.

-   Once created, use your terminal to SSH and connect to the EC2 instance.
+   - During the set up of the two EC2 instances, make sure they are part of the same VPC and security group.
+Once created, use your terminal to SSH and connect to the front-end host EC2 instance.
-   Next, you'll need to install all of the requisite dependencies of the application by following the commands used in the `react-app-provision.sh` script in the main branch.
+   - Next, you'll need to install all of the requisite dependencies of the application by following the commands used in the `react-app-provision.sh` script in the main branch.
 The main ones are as follows: nodejs, npm, mysql-client, git.

+   - Finally, SSH into the analysis EC2 instance and install the requisite dependencies of the python scripts in the analysis folder by following the `analyser-provision.sh` provisioning script.
+These main ones are: Python3, pip, mysql-client.
+Using pip, install mysql-connector-python.

-2. Create a DBS.
+3. Create a mysql database using RDS.

-   Create a database that runs on MySQL and connect it to the EC2 instance you just created.
+   - Create a database that runs on MySQL and connect it to the front-end app EC2 instance you just created.
 Once it's available, take note of the database's endpoint and port, and credentials.
-Ensure that the EC2 instance is also part of the same security group.
+   - Ensure that the front-end EC2 instance is also part of the same security group as the database.
+   - From the fornt-end EC2 instance, use mysql to set up the database and tables.

-3. Clone or fork the 'deploy' branch of this repository and update the files into the EC2 instance.
+5. Clone or fork the 'deploy' branch of this repository and update the files into the EC2 instances.

-   Because we are manually deploying the application on the cloud, we don't need most of the files.
+   - Because we are manually deploying the application on the cloud, we don't need most of the files.
-   Using the cloned deploy repo files, publish a new private repository on GitHub and modify the host address to the database endpoint, as well as fill in any credentials.
+   - Using the cloned deploy repo files, publish a new private repository on GitHub and modify the host address to the database endpoint, as well as fill in any credentials.
 I recommend using the "search" and "replace" functionality in most IDEs.
+   - Update the python scripts in a similar way, but from within the analysis instance.
-   Update the .jsx files in the client/src/pages by changing the existing http address to the public IPv4 address of the EC2 instance.
+   - Update the .jsx files in the client/src/pages by changing the existing http address to the public IPv4 address of the front-end EC2 instance.
-   Inside of your EC2 instance, create a new directory that will host the project's files.
-   Use Git to clone your custom repo into the project directory of the EC2 instance.
+   - Inside of both EC2 instances, create a new directory that will host the project's files.
+Use Git to clone your custom repo into the project directory of the EC2 instances.
-   Using npm, install pm2 and serve.
+   - Using npm, install pm2 and serve globally on the front-end EC2.

-4. Install the modules.
+6. Install the Node modules on the front-end EC2.

-   Navigate to the backend directory in the project files and run `npm install` to download and install the dependencies.
+   - Navigate to the backend directory in the project files and run `npm install` to download and install the dependencies.
 Now, use pm2 to run the Node.js server as a background process like so:
    ```
    sudo pm2 node index.js
    ```
-   Next, navigate to the client directory in the project files and run `npm install` then `npm build`.
-   Finally, run `sudo pm2 serve build 3000`.
+   - Next, navigate to the client directory in the project files and run `npm install` then `npm build`.
+Run `sudo pm2 serve build 3000`.
+   - Finally, run `pm2 startup` and `pm2 save` to save the configuration and have the application run whenever the instance starts up again.
+   - To access the web application, use the public IPv4 address and append the port that the front end is hosted on, 3000.

-5. Should be good!
+7. Should be good!
+   - At this point, I recommend securing an static public IPv4 address using an Elastic IP for your front-end application instance, as this saves you from having to adjust the addresses all files whenever the instance restarts or updates.
+   - I also set up an S3 bucket to store backups of the repository files.
+One could also look into using the Amplify service to host the application.

-   Although this set up is relatively lightweight, be sure to keep an eye on your accounts and set up cost management to avoid incurring high fees.
+   - Although this set up is relatively lightweight, be sure to keep an eye on your accounts and set up cost management to avoid incurring high fees.

 <hr>